Pastoral Care & Chaplaincy

 Class Teachers & Form Tutors

 The Chaplain works across the school, with pupils and staff, to provide an additional dimension of care for all of the school community.
-He also chairs the Pastoral meetings within the school where any issues concerning the welfare of an individual child can be flagged or monitored.
+He also directs the in-house Chaplaincy team, which is made up of members of staff who take assemblies and, with the Chaplain, plan major school services.

+The Chaplain and members of the team are available to children to discuss any problems they want to raise – or this can be suggested and arranged by a Tutor or Base Leader.
 In our experience pupils have welcomed this additional resource as giving them a person to whom they can turn for a ‘listening ear’ when perhaps raising something in the more formal arena of school might be a problem.
-For this reason we have recently increased the resource in this area by appointing additional people to the team.